Quick Facts - DSP Australia December 2025:

 Important Note: Centrelink payment rates are subject to change, typically in March and September each year.
 The figures provided here are based on the most recent publicly available information.
 For the absolutely latest and most accurate figures, it is always best to check the official Services Australia website or use their payment estimator tools.

-• Single, under 21 without dependent child: Varies depending on living situation and assessment.
+| Single, under 21 without dependent child | Varies by living situation |

 Is the Disability Support Pension Means Tested?